About Manual CPC bidding

 Your Max.
 CPC bid is the most that you'll be charged for a click, but you'll often be charged less – sometimes much less.
 That final amount you're charged for a click is called the actual CPC.

 Actual CPC is often less than Max.
-CPC because, with the AdWords auction, the most that you'll pay is what's minimally required to hold your ad position and any ad formats that are shown with your ad, such as sitelinks.
-You pay just enough to beat the Ad Rank of the advertiser with the next highest Ad Rank (or the minimum Ad Rank or floor, if any, necessary to appear in that position).
+CPC because with the AdWords auction, the most you'll pay is what's minimally required to hold your ad position and any extensions shown with your ad, such as sitelinks.
+For example, if your Ad Rank places you immediately above search results (e.g. in the fourth position) with location extensions and sitelinks, you’ll pay the minimum amount necessary to keep that position – and meet the relevant thresholds tied to that position – with those extensions.
 You can learn more about Ad Rank and actual CPC by watching the video below.

 How a Max.
 CPC bid affects your Ad Rank